Grid-Tie Systems With QEC’s Net Metering Program

 There’s no doubt that using solar panels in Nunavut can cut your QEC bill down to zero, but the cost of installing them can be a bit intimidating.
 That’s where the NHC forgivable loan comes in; $15,000 will take a hefty chunk out of the cost of installing solar panels.
 There are a few conditions you want to be aware of; first, the subsidy comes in the form of a forgivable loan.
 Essentially, the loan does not have to be repaid if the conditions of the Loan Agreement are met.
 To be eligible, your home must be at least five years old.
 The full terms of the program can be found here.

 QEC and NHC officials confirmed that the two subsidies can, in fact, be used in tandem to drastically offset the price of your energy.
 The NHC incentive only applies to residential installations.
-Businesses, conversely, can apply for a federal tax incentive, allowing them to deduct renewable expenses as capital costs at a rate of 30-100% per year, depending on the project, which coupled with the net metering program means drastic savings.
+Businesses, conversely, can apply for a federal tax incentive, allowing them to deduct renewable expenses as capital costs at a rate of 100% in the first year, depending on the project, which coupled with the net metering program means drastic savings.